January 24, 2023

 Reduced load on a page

-Control what kind of data is sent to vendors
+Control what data is sent to vendors

 Here’s an example:

 - That library sends the data to your server-side Google Tag Manager container

 - You configure that container to send the received data to:

 - Facebook Pixel

 Why?
 Because Facebook Pixel in this setup is communicating with your cloud server.
 It cannot capture data from the visitor’s browser.